 Aircraft ratings explained

-Part 61 of the Civil Aviation Safety Regulations (CASR) details what flight crew need to do to obtain and maintain licenses, ratings and endorsements.
+Part 61 of the Civil Aviation Safety Regulations (CASR) details what flight crew need to do to obtain and maintain licences, ratings and endorsements.

 Aircraft category rating

-When getting a pilot license, you must choose the category of aircraft that your training and qualifications will relate to.
+When getting a pilot licence, you must choose the category of aircraft that your training and qualifications will relate to.

 Under Part 61 there are 6 aircraft category ratings: